 Norway parliament's finance committee sets second coronavirus fiscal package

-Norway will reduce payroll taxes and hand more money to municipalities as it grapples with the fallout from the coronavirus outbreak, parliament's finance committee said on Thursday.
+Norway will reduce payroll taxes and hand more money to municipalities as it grapples with the coronavirus outbreak, parliament's finance committee said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)